lmagyar/prim-sync/README.md

 Create a backup of your files!!!
 Really!!!
 If you use symlinks, this is only question of time when will you delete something unintendedly!!!

-The first upload is better done over USB connection and manual copy, because copying files over Wi-Fi is much slower.
+The first file upload can be done over USB connection and manual copy also, because copying files over Wi-Fi is slower.

-The first run will be longer than a regular run, because without prior knowledge, the prim-sync script handles all files on both sides as newly created and compares them or their hashes (hashing is much faster than downloading and comparing the content).
+The first prim-sync run will be longer than a regular run, because without prior knowledge, the script handles all files on both sides as newly created and compares them or their hashes (hashing is much faster than downloading and comparing the content).

 On regular runs the meaning of the log lines are:
 - `Scanning` - Name of the remote folder that is scanned (only remote is logged, remote is the bottleneck)